chriszielinski/Sylvester/README.md

 Code Signing
 ============

-If you decide to use the `SylvesterXPC` module, you will need to add a '_Run Script_' phase before embedding the _SylvesterXPC.framework_ (i.e. before the '_Embed Frameworks_' phase).
+If you decide to use the `SylvesterXPC` module, you will need to add a _Run Script_ phase before embedding the _SylvesterXPC.framework_ (i.e. before the _Embed Frameworks_ phase).
 Ensure the shell launch path is `/bin/sh` (default).
 Then for Carthage installations, execute the `code_sign_carthage.sh` shell script in the repository's _Scripts_ directory.

 ```shell
 "$SRCROOT/Carthage/Checkouts/Sylvester/Scripts/code_sign_carthage.sh"